ayushdabra/retinal-oct-images-classification/README.md

 The `baseline_training_csv.log` and `finetuned_training_csv.log` files contain epoch wise training details of the baseline model and the finetuned model respectively.

 ### Evaluation on Test Dataset
+The model performed really well and achieved an accuracy of 98.96 % on the test set.
 #### Confusion Matrix
 ![Confusion Matrix](/assets/confusion_matrix.jpeg)